dhairyaj/Web-Components/Page Loaders/README.md

 ## 2) Example 2
 #### A simple pageloader with a circular rotation effect
 Developed using the following tech stack
--CSS
+- CSS
--JavaScript
+- JavaScript